-- attended a government school, an accredited non-government school or a recognised school outside NSW. - undertaken and completed courses of study that satisfy NESA's curriculum and assessment requirements for the Record of School Achievement. - complied with any other regulations or requirements (such as attendance) imposed by the Minister or NESA and - completed Year 10.
+- undertaken and completed courses of study that satisfy NESA's curriculum and assessment requirements for the Record of School Achievement. - complied with any other regulations or requirements (such as attendance) imposed by the Minister or NESA and - completed Year 10.